Skip to main content

 truss push

-truss push --publish --promote
+truss push --promote

 truss push --environment staging

-To deploy with a custom deployment name, use the following:
+Deploy with a custom deployment name:

-truss push --publish --deployment-name my-model_v1.0
+truss push --deployment-name my-model_v1.0

 truss push --team my-team-name